Peer victimization: Applications

 The results of these studies show a strong need for intervention programs, specifically in-school programs.
 Though most schools punish bullying through disciplinary action, the frequency of bullying and victimization remains high.
 Thus, newer, more effective strategies must be implemented.
 Such programs should not only focus on punishing the bully, but should also focus on the victim.
 Victims should be taught to use healthier coping strategies instead of internalizing and externalizing their feelings.
 One intervention program focuses on bullying prevention in positive behavior support (BP-PBS).
 BP-PBS is designed to, in a series of steps, teach students how to treat each other respectfully, as well as teach ways to minimize social reinforcement of bullying behaviors in order to improve the school atmosphere.

 Ross and Horner (2009) investigated the effectiveness of this program across three elementary schools in Oregon by focusing on 6 students.
 They collected baseline data for the frequency of bullying as well as victim and bystander responses and then implemented the program across these school for approximately 8–12 weeks.
 Results showed that the frequency of bullying behaviors was significantly reduced among these students and that there was also a significant increase in more appropriate responses from victims and bystanders.
 Thus, interventions like BP-PBS may be effective in alleviating the problem of bullying and victimization in schools.
 To really test this, such programs should be put into effect nationally.
 Effective counseling are also a necessary component of dealing with peer victimization in schools.
 The most important step to successful counseling is identifying the children who are being victimized.
 While physical victimization can be easily noticed, for example by the presence of bruises and scratches, relational victimization is harder to detect.
-It is difficult to realize what children are being ostracized or ridiculed, especially if the student doesn't vocalize this treatment.
+It is difficult to realize what children are being ostracized or ridiculed, especially if the student does not vocalize this treatment.
 Disciplining relational victimization is also a difficult task.
 Whereas physical victimization is usually punished with a school suspension, for example, it would seem ridiculous to respond to relational victimization with the same punishment.
 Because of such discrepancies, it is important to create and implement effective strategies for dealing with relational victimization.